Roo-key/ece4160/docs/lab12.md

 <h2>Challenges</h2>

 <h4>ToF Sensor Struggles<h4>

-One of the first issues I discovered involved the robot's driving forward function.
+<p>One of the first issues I discovered involved the robot's driving forward function.
 More specifically, I found that the robot's PID control loop would over accelerate the robot causing an overshoot of the waypoint.
 Upon inspecting the distance sensor outputs, I found that the ToF sensors would behave very noisily at large distances, creating an increase in the positional error and causing the car to mistakenly accelerate.
 One possible explanation is that the slight tilt of the robot combined with the long distances causes the time of flight of the ToF sensor to increase.
-Alternatively, the entirety of the maze may simply be outside of the sensors operable range, especially when considering diagonal measurements across the maze.
+Alternatively, the entirety of the maze may simply be outside of the sensors operable range, especially when considering diagonal measurements across the maze.</p>

 <br><img src="assets/images/lab12/tof1.PNG" alt="ToF Noise Graph 1" width="50%" height="50%">
 <img src="assets/images/lab12/tof2.PNG" alt="ToF Noise Graph 2" width="50%" height="50%">

-<br>This was a major issue for the first waypoint transition, (-4, -3) -> (-2, -1), because the robot starts at the bottom left corner and faces the top right corner, resulting in a hypotenuse that is greater than four meters, or the maximum range of the ToF sensors.
+<p>This was a major issue for the first waypoint transition, (-4, -3) -> (-2, -1), because the robot starts at the bottom left corner and faces the top right corner, resulting in a hypotenuse that is greater than four meters, or the maximum range of the ToF sensors.
 To fix this issue, I created a new arduino function that drives the car forward for a set period of time.
-I then experimentally determined how long the car needed to drive forward to travel from the first to the second waypoint.
+I then experimentally determined how long the car needed to drive forward to travel from the first to the second waypoint.</p>

 <pre><code>#For the first waypoint transition, I tell the robot to drive based on time rather than distance
 await robot.turn(45)